Scam Prevention

 Prevention Tips:

-Impact on Victims: This can lead to feelings of guilt and betrayal when victims realize they have been deceived, affecting their relationships with those they care about.
+Impact on Victims: Victims can have feelings of guilt and betrayal when they realize they have been deceived, affecting their relationships with those they care about.

 Prevention Tips: